What do you think of when someone says “DePaul University”? How do you describe it? What images do you associate with DePaul?

 Defining the brand is one thing—but managing it is another.
 To ensure that its many constituents understand DePaul’s unique advantages, DePaul manages the university’s brand by consistently using the same brand language and graphic identity.

-While DePaul’s brand research and strategies are the private and confidential property of the university, you can contact Verna Donovan if you have questions.
+While DePaul’s brand research and strategies are the private and confidential property of the university, you can contact Sarah Partin if you have questions.

 - 2003: Work to originally define the DePaul brand begins and results in the creation of consistent brand architecture, brand messaging and logos, which was then implemented university-wide.